addyosmani/backbone-fundamentals/index.md

 Found in `aura/mediator.js`

 Below is a very simple AMD-wrapped implementation of the mediator pattern, based on prior work by Ryan Florence.
-It accepts as it's input an object, to which it attaches `publish()` and `subscribe()` methods.
+It accepts as its input an object, to which it attaches `publish()` and `subscribe()` methods.
 In a larger application, the mediator can contain additional utilities, such as handlers for initializing, starting and stopping modules, but for demonstration purposes, these two methods should work fine for our needs.

 ```javascript
 define([], function(obj){